EmperorDan/Cube-Chaser/README.md

 ## Gameplay

 Below is a screenshot of the game, so far.
+It includes mouse tracking which is displayed above the game screen.

 ![](https://i.imgur.com/VmtoARP.png)

 ## Previous Version

+Below is a screenshot of a previous version of the game.
+While playing around, trying to get mouse co-ordinates on screen.
+I created a glitch shown behind the game screen.
+The glitch did track the mouse co-ordinates but was displaying too much information.

 ![](https://i.imgur.com/EinbZwm.jpg)